 There are actually businesses like this.
 Successful ones.
 There are business owners who believe in collaboration and actively seek to build relationships.
-They freely share information, best practices and time.
+They freely share information, best practices, and time.
 They seek and share knowledge.
-I am a business owner like this and I’ve been a business attorney for 15 years – I am not naïve, I know its possible.
+I am a business owner like this and I’ve been a business attorney for 15 years – I am not naïve, I know it’s possible.

-At the end of the day, the work is about the collaboration.
+At the end of the day, the work is about collaboration.
 To collaborate means that more than one person is working toward the same goal.
 Yes!
 This is exactly what business is!
 As a professional service provider, even the legal work I do for clients is collaborative.
 I’m working WITH our clients to produce the results that they want.
 I’m not working in a silo or a vacuum – no one can work that way.

 Even successful product-based businesses do this.
 Let’s say a retail store sells the same type of widgets that another store sells.
 I mean the SAME type, SAME function, SAME product.
 One store, “Store A”, is set up to provide an “experience” for their customer that conveys a message (their brand).
 “Store B” is a no-frills, discount-atmosphere store.
-A customer buying the widget in Store A gets a completely different feeling than buying it in Store B down the street; its intentional.
+A customer buying the widget in Store A gets a completely different feeling than buying it in Store B down the street; it’s intentional.
 You get this, right?
 I mean we all instinctively know this and have experienced this.
 My point is – it’s all collaborative.
 These stores could consider themselves competitors in selling the same products.
-But they aren’t; they have the same end goal – sell widgets.
+But they aren’t; they have the same end goal – to sell widgets.
 Ultimately, the customer is buying the experience.

 Let’s switch back to service-based businesses using our firm as an example.
 Our firm is a legal service business.
-There are many, many other law firms in Jacksonville and even more throughout Florida practicing business law like we do.
+There are many, many other law firms in Jacksonville and even more throughout Florida practicing business law as we do.
 There may even be some that focus on service professionals (although none that we are aware of).
 We are not competing with any of them.
 What we offer is different than anything they offer – even if they are technically the same legal services (i.e. draft a contract, create a partnership agreement, etc.); we provide an experience.
-We offer explanations and education, promotion of good business decisions, development (for us and our clients) of deep and trusting relationships, complete understanding and non-judgment of past business mistakes, encouragement and guidance with business opportunities – which all combines into a specific type of environment for our firm and a specific type of experience for our clients.
+We offer explanations and education, promotion of good business decisions, development (for us and our clients) of deep and trusting relationships, complete understanding and non-judgment of past business mistakes, encouragement, and guidance with business opportunities – which all combine into a specific type of environment for our firm and a specific type of experience for our clients.
 Our choice, to build a collaborative relationship with our clients, allows the client to receive the result they are looking for and allows us to fulfill our mission.
 Win-win.

 When a client/customer selects your business, they are seeking the best option for their desired outcome.
-Collaborative relationships are the surest way to achieve the common goal – and isn’t that really what its about?
+Collaborative relationships are the surest way to achieve the common goal – and isn’t that really what it’s about?